knottwill/sesame-finetune/blog.md

         <img src="media/importances.png" alt="importances" width="600"/>

-We use the [Optuna](https://optuna.org/) package for sweeping hyperparameters, which has two particularly useful features:
+We use the [Optuna](https://optuna.org/) package for sweeping hyperparameters, which offers two particularly useful features:
 - Efficient searching of hyperparameter space using the Tree-structured Parzen Estimator algorithm.
-- Pruning: Stop unpromising trials early in training on some rule.
+- Pruning of unpromising trials early in training based on some stopping rule.
 Below our stopping rule is that a trial is pruned if the intermediate validation loss is worse than the median of previous trials at the same step.

-For illustration purposes only, below is a simplified version of this script:
+For illustration purposes only, below is a simplified version of the sweep script:

 ```python
 import os